hostnet/webpack-bundle/README.md

 type of file extension, just make sure you have the appropriate loaders enabled.

 For example, `js` will always work by default.
 However, `css` will only work if the `css-loader` is enabled.
-If you have the `less-loader` enabled, you can do something like this:
+If you have the `less-loader` or `sass-loader` enabled, you can do something like this:

+Less version

 ```twig
 <section>